Alkatraz911/nodejs2021Q4-service/README.md

 App can be run in 2 modes: express and fastify.
 You can switch it at .env file USE_FASTIFY option.
-Logs are stored at volumes - \\wsl$\docker-desktop-data\version-pack-data\community\docker\volumes To load file you need log in and then post form-data with key file to endpoint /file To get file you need to go to any browther and load url localgost:3000/file/name_of_file
+Logs are stored at volumes - \\wsl$\docker-desktop-data\version-pack-data\community\docker\volumes To load file you need log in and then post form-data with key file to endpoint /file To get file you need to go to any browser and load url localhost:3000/file/name_of_file

 BaltazaVR  Alkatraz911#8711 - For questions.